Camswe/Projects/README.md

-# Projects # See other branches for full projects
+# Projects
-Various projects from the past 2 years uploaded as JPG or PDF for easy viewing
+Various projects from the past 2 years uploaded as Whole folders, JPG or PDF for easy viewing
-JPG pictures are from a secure portal only I can access